satyam2301/internshala_ta_assignment/Readme.md

 # Internshala TA assignment solution

 ### Problem statement 1 :
-#### Write a MongoDB query to find all documents in a collection where a particular field has avalue greater than a certain value.
+#### Write a MongoDB query to find all documents in a collection where a particular field has a value greater than a certain value.

 ### Solution :
 - Create database of student